 Review sessions and/or drop-in help will take place in the Mathematics Learning Centre, MC J434.
 You must register for a review session, and sessions with insufficient registration will be cancelled.
-Once the dates of the review sessions are announced, you can register by emailing email@example.com.
+You can register by clicking on the desired review time below, or by emailing firstname.lastname@example.org.
 Please be sure to include your preferred review session, your name and student ID when you register.

 THURSDAY, AUGUST 28